ewxrjk/remdiff/README.md

 * A few `diff` options are still missing.
 * Recursive diff!
-* Remote error behavior isn't great.
+* Some remote error cases are still poor.
 * Put filenames back into `diff...` lines in output.